 Our approach is totally different.
 We stay in Venice in a lovely hotel for two nights, and provide you the walking tours and tips for getting the most out of this precious jewel of a city.
 This typifies our procedure for the entire tour, where we give you enough time and assistance in each city to enable you to enjoy a rewarding experience. [back to top]

-We arrive in Lucerne and check in to our luxurious Hotel des Balances in the heart of the Old Town, on the river shore at the Weinmarkt Square.
-We have two nights and days in Lucerne, the most popular city in Switzerland, famous for its well-preserved Old Town, consisting of blocks of medieval buildings richly decorated with painted murals showing life in the old days.
+We arrive in Lucerne and check in to our hotel.
+We have three nights and days in Lucerne, the most popular city in Switzerland, famous for its well-preserved Old Town, consisting of blocks of medieval buildings richly decorated with painted murals showing life in the old days.
 The banks of Lake Lucerne offer a most picturesque walk, through manicured gardens, past picnickers, swans, fishermen and bobbing boats.
 First up, we enjoy an afternoon walking tour through this historic town, including the famous Lion Monument.

 In the heart of Lucerne is its major landmark, the 560-foot long Chapel Bridge, or Kapellbrucke, the oldest covered bridge in Europe, first built in 1333.
 Adjacent to the bridge is the 110-foot high Water Tower, also nearly 700 years old, the most photographed image in town.
 The Mill Bridge is a smaller covered bridge two hundred yards south along the river, built around 1408, which also served as part of the medieval fortifications surrounding the town.
 The old wall still survives from the Middle Ages, built around the same time as the two bridges, between 1350 and 1408.
 Called the Musegg Wall, it has nine towers, three of them open free to the public, offering great views looking down on the town.